link1905/system-design-101/content/docs/web-service/communication-protocols/streaming-prototols.md

 weight: 20
 ---
 We've previously highlighted the most popular protocols in the [previous topic](../).
 While those are versatile and suitable for various use cases, they aren't particularly optimized for streaming media data — large, continuous streams like video or audio.
-Given the increasing importance of media streaming today, let’s take a quick look at some protocols better suited for this purpose.
+Given the increasing importance of media streaming today, let’s take a brief look at some protocols better suited for this purpose.

 ## WebRTC

 {{< term webrtc >}} (Web Real-Time Communication) is a protocol that enables peer-to-peer communication for audio, video, and data.
-The core principle of {{< term webrtc >}} is to connect clients directly, without relying on a central server.
+The core principle of {{< term webrtc >}} is to connect clients directly without relying on a central server.

 ### Public Address